Choosing Threads for Quilting | Madam Sew

 Choosing Threads for Quilting

-Ever feel overwhelmed as to the type of thread to use when you are doing piecework or quilting?
-There certainly is a lot to know, and whole books have been written on this subject.
-Some thread manufacturers have entire websites devoted to facts about threads.
+Do you ever feel overwhelmed when choosing thread for quilting or piecework?
+There certainly is a lot to know, and whole books have been written on the subject.
+Some thread manufacturers have entire websites devoted to facts about thread and the best thread for quilting.
 Today, let’s go through just the basics (and bust a myth) so you can have a better idea of what to use and when.

-Threads come in cotton, polyester, silk, wool and rayon.
-Cotton threads generally have a matte finish while polyester threads will have a bit of shine.
-Cotton threads will produce some lint while sewing, while polyester threads don't produce lint.
-Cotton is great for piecing, while polyester is better used for quilting.
-Cotton will shrink, while polyester will not.
-Silk threads are generally not used for quilting, as they are expensive and better suited to hand embellishments for clothing applications like applique and buttonholes.
-However, even this is changing as there are silk threads being produced in thicker weights for quilting.
+There are times when choosing a different type of thread for quilting is a good idea.
+Silk thread is generally not used for quilting, as it is expensive and better suited for hand embellishments for clothing applications like applique and buttonholes.
+However, even this is changing as some silk thread is being produced in thicker weights for quilting.
 Rayon is not good for quilting as it isn't strong, and is generally only used for embroidery, or for crazy quilt stitching on small projects.
-Wool thread is best used for hand work, sewing wool clothing or wool applique.
+Wool thread is best used for hand work, sewing wool clothing, or wool applique

-Thread comes in thickness of 12 weight up to 100 weight.
+Thread comes in thickness of 12 weight to 100 weight.
 The numbers come from the ancient system of counting the number of preset lengths of thread to make up a standard weight.
 The fewer the number of threads, then the lower the number.
 In other words, if it takes only 12 lengths to make the standard, that is a thicker thread than one which takes 100 lengths to equal the same weight.
-This system is not standard anymore, so you cannot use the numbers to compare threads between companies, only within the same company.
-In other words, a 30-wt thread from Manufacturer A may be thicker or thinner than the 30-wt thread from Manufacturer B. The thickness and type of thread you choose is a personal decision.
+This system is not standard anymore, so you cannot use the numbers to compare thread between companies; only within the same company.
+For example, a 30-wt thread from Manufacturer A may be thicker or thinner than the 30-wt thread from Manufacturer B. The thickness and type of thread you choose is a personal preference.

-The weight is the first number on the spool The second number after a slash will tell you how many plys are twisted together to make the thread.
-In general, this will be 2 or 3, however many polyester threads have only one, and are called monofilament threads.
+The weight is the first number listed on the spool.
+The second number after a slash tells you how many plys are twisted together to make the thread.
+In general, this will be 2 or 3, but many polyester threads have only one, and are called ‘monofilament threads.’
 In thinking about the piecing, I have found the best thread to use for piecing is a 50/3 weight.
-Light and thin, it is still strong, and doesn't affect the accuracy of the piecing.
-I also look for a long staple cotton for piecing, as it is higher quality.
+It is light and thin, yet still strong, and it doesn't affect the accuracy of the piecing.
+I also look for a long staple cotton for piecing, as it is higher quality and doesn’t look as fuzzy.

 Consider the colors in the backing as well.
 A quilting thread that shows up on the backing will also show any mistakes, knots, or wobbles in the quilting.
 Looking at the same color choices as above, which would you choose on the backing?
 While it is possible to use a different color on top than in the bobbin, it isn’t recommended as it is very difficult to get the stitches to lock perfectly inside the batting.
 What you end up with are bits of the top color on the backside or vice versa.
 We call these thread pokies.

-If it picks up the colors in the project, variegated threads can add an interesting detail to your quilting.
+If it picks up the colors in the project, variegated thread can add an interesting detail to your quilting.

 Using dark thread generally means the quilting will create designs on the light background of the blocks.